When your mind won't stop and your body won't settle.

 Some people notice shifts within the first few sessions—a slight easing of tension, better sleep, or moments of calm they haven't felt in years.
 Deeper change takes longer.
 Most people report significant improvement within 8-12 weeks of regular sessions.
 But healing isn't linear, and patience with the process is important.
 We'll track your progress together.

 I'm trained to work with panic.
 If a panic attack occurs in session, we have tools to help you move through it safely.
 Panic is frightening, but it's not dangerous.
-Together, we'll help your nervous system learn that and build confidence.
-Over time, as your nervous system regulates, panic becomes less frequent and less intense.
+Together, we'll help you learn that panic isn't dangerous, and build confidence.
+Over time, as things settle, panic becomes less frequent and less intense.

 "Cured" might not be the right word, but genuine healing is absolutely possible.
 With the right support, you can develop a different relationship with anxiety.
-Your nervous system can learn to regulate.
+You can learn to regulate.
 You can access calm and presence again.
 Some people find that anxiety becomes manageable and rarely intrusive; others find it almost entirely resolves.
 The goal is your freedom and peace.

 That's a decision between you and your GP.
 Medication can be helpful, and therapy can be helpful.
 Some people benefit from both.
 I'm not a doctor, so I can't advise on medication.
 What I can tell you is that many people reduce or eventually discontinue medication with consistent therapeutic work that heals the root causes.
 We can work alongside your doctor.

 My approach draws from modalities specifically effective for anxiety: Somatic Experiencing, Sensorimotor Psychotherapy, attachment work, and Emotionally Focused Therapy.
-I understand that anxiety is a whole-system issue—it involves your mind, your body, your nervous system, and often your relational patterns.
+I understand that anxiety is a whole-system issue—it involves our body, our mind, and often our relational patterns.

-I work under clinical supervision with Dr Tra-ill Dowie PhD, ensuring I'm always bringing my best, most skillful self to your healing.
+I work under clinical supervision with Dr Tra-ill Dowie PhD, ensuring I'm always bringing my best, most skilful self to your healing.
 You deserve that.

 Free 15-minute discovery call.
 Let's talk about what anxiety has been like for you, and explore whether working together feels right.

 You don't have to live with this constant worry, this racing mind, this physical tension.
-With the right anxiety therapy in Kyneton or online in Australia or internationally, your nervous system can learn to settle.
+With the right anxiety therapy in Kyneton or online in Australia or internationally, you can learn to settle.
 You can experience peace again.
 The first step is a simple conversation.

 Schedule Your Free Discovery CallHours: Monday to Thursday, 9am–6pm

-Locations: Kyneton & Melbourne, Victoria • Online in Australia or internationally
+Locations: Kyneton • Yarraville • Online in Australia or internationally